 A place rock lovers can call home; the Super Bock Super Rock Portugal has been wooing music enthusiasts since its inception in 1994.
 Apart from rock, this festival, sponsored by Super Bock beer, lures metal fanatics too.
-Comprising four stages for performances, last year it was the implausible line up of The National, Riot, and FIDLAR that totally killed the show.
+Comprising four stages for performances, last year it was the implausible line up of Bruno Pernadas, Capito Fausto, and Red Hot Chili Peppers that totally killed the show.

 A location adjoining the beach, the Super Bock Super Rock has been a powerhouse of music by celebrity artists, making it one of Europe’s most exclusive rock and metal festival.

-Not to be missed: A rocking lineup of Bruno Pernadas, Capito Fausto, Red Hot Chili Peppers and much more
+Not to be missed: A rocking lineup of The XX, Justice, Torres, and much more.

 Three days, a terrific havoc of rock, punk, and metal, three days, one place- the Hellfest Open Air!
 Not for the faint hearted, this is one European music festival that has some seriously heavy music.
 In fact, not just Europe, but one of the heaviest music festivals in the world.
 Leaving no niche of the rock genre unturned the Hellfest Open Air France makes it to the list of biggest music festivals in France.

-This year look forward to some of the craziest performances by the god of metal, Linking Park, Deep Purple and Airbourne among many others.
+This year look forward to some of the craziest performances by Deftones, Marilyn Manson, and Stone sour among many others.